pluja/awesome-privacy/README.md

 ### Plugins for Minecraft

 If you still want to play Minecraft, you can add some plugins that can help you preserve a bit your privacy.
-But still consider that you are supporting Microsfot this way.
+But still consider that you are supporting Microsoft this way.

 - [No-Telemetry](https://github.com/kb-1000/no-telemetry) - Mod that disables the usage data collection, aka telemetry, introduced in Minecraft 1.18 (snapshot 21w38a).
 - [No-Chat-Reports](https://github.com/Aizistral-Studios/No-Chat-Reports) - Strips cryptographic signatures from player messages, making it impossible to track and associate them with your Mojang/Microsoft account.